isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

     - **Cubby Hole Plot** - This chart is used to plot two categorical features.
 Boxes are colored by their related p-values.

     - **SeqPeek** - This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
 Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other.

-    - **Browse All Analyses** - This will direct you to a visual sample of the different analysis types along with a brief description of how to generate each type.

-    A researcher now has the option to make the axis logarithmic if the plot can display continuous numerical data for eg. mRNA expression levels.
+    A researcher now has the option to make the axis logarithmic if the plot can display continuous numerical data for eg. mRNA expression levels when working with a histogram, Scatter plot, or a Violin plot analyses.

    **Note:** For Violin Plot and Scatter Plot you can select multiple cohorts as your Color By Feature.
 This will cause the Legend to list all the cohorts that the sample is associated to.
 Please be aware you'll end up with lots of permutations if you have lots of samples that belong to many different cohorts.

 2. You will then select **Genes and miRNAs or Variables** (or, optionally both)

-  * **Genes and miRNAs** - This will display previously created “Gene and miRNA Favorites” which can be “Applied to Analysis" (see `Gene and miRNA Favorites <Gene-and-miRNA-Favorites.html>`_ for details) or you can apply / create a “New Gene and miRNA List”).
+  * **Genes and miRNAs** - This will display previously created “Gene and miRNA Favorites” which can be “Applied to Worksheet" (see `Gene and miRNA Favorites <Gene-and-miRNA-Favorites.html>`_ for details) or you can apply / create a “New Gene and miRNA List”).

-You begin by naming the data set (Gene Type or Project Specific); the Gene and miRNA list you create here will automatically be added to your Gene and miRNA Favorites list and can be selected for additional analysis later.
+You begin by naming the data set (Gene Type, miRNA type, or Project Specific); the Gene and miRNA list you create here will automatically be added to your Gene and miRNA Favorites list and can be selected for additional analysis later.

 Next select the Gene(s) and miRNA(s) you’re interested in (you can upload a specific list you’ve previously created/stored, select new Genes and miRNA by typing them into the input box (you will see that Genes and miRNAs will auto-display).
 If duplicate listings are entered they will be marked for your deletion or automatically dropped when saved.
 If an error or unknown item is entered it will also be flagged for your attention.